GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 {% capture commercialuse %}
 **What constitutes commercial use?**

-You might need to consider whether your publication constitutes commercial use.
+You might need to consider whether your use of the data constitutes commercial use.

 {% endcapture %}
 {% include alert.md text=commercialuse color="info" %}

 When you are working with data you have generated yourself, or with text that is out of copyright and in the public domain (see below), then there will be no conditions attached to your use of the data.

-{% capture text %}
-**NB:** This does not mean there are no ethical considerations!
-If your corpus contains information about people then you hold ethical obligations to those people.
-{% endcapture %}
-{% include alert.md text=text color="warning" %}

 However, if you are using a dataset built, created or maintained by someone else, you will always be accessing it under the terms of some license or other.
 It might be an open license such as Creative Commons or the Unlicense